 Pharmacy Technicians Pharmacy Technicians, like pharmacists must be registered with the GPhC.
 In order to register they require an NVQ level 3 in Pharmacy services or equivalent.
 The training involves both practical experience and study at a college or by open learning.
 It usually takes 2 years to complete.

 In hospital, there are several grades of Pharmacist and Pharmacy Technicians.
 Both can specialise in areas such as medicines management, technical services, medicines information, procurement, information technology and staff training.
 There a many opportunities for post registration development including hospital clinical diplomas and non-medical prescribing.

 Assistant Technical Officers work alongside pharmacy technicians and under the supervision of a pharmacist or senior pharmacy technician.
 Staff in this category have a range of roles and responsibilities including dispensing, distribution and procurement.
 We regularly take on apprentices to experience working in Pharmacy and many have progressed to either permanent employment as a pharmacy assistant or as a student pharmacy technician

 All Pharmacy staff are there to help patients.
 If you have queries relating to your medicines please do ask the Pharmacist or Pharmacy Technician that visits the ward you are on during you inpatient stay or contact the Dispensary or Medicines Information on the contact numbers below.

-Herefordshire Joint medicine formulary
+Herefordshire joint medicine formulary

 Yvonne Coats is the formulary lead for the Herefordshire Joint Medicines Formulary and can be contacted on 01432 261767.
-Click here to view the drug formulary
+Click here to view the drug formulary.

-Links with Other departments
+Links with other departments